SwarmHive/zeta/readme.md

 ## Warning ⚠️
 Zeta is still work in progress, and as such, shouldn't be used for production pipelines yet.

+Zeta is designed to serve my projects' current needs.

+If you find the code in it useful, go ahead! but I am not able to guarantee it will work for everyone.

 ## Preamble

 Traditional robot ecosystems like ROS are loosely coupled and may not work on all edge devices.